 Like chironomids, the caddisfly life cycle consists of a full metamorphosis including stages as egg, larva, pupa, and adult.
 For up to 2 years the larva inhabits rocky shoals and weed beds along the lake bottom.
 Once ready to emerge the larvae pupate in their casing at the bottom of the lake and crawl out from it looking completely different.
 During this short stage of life it swims quickly in an angle upward using it’s long oar like legs, it’s antenna sweeping backwards the length of the body.
 Once free from the pupal shuck the adult will spend a few seconds with it’s wings upright drying, then it folds them down in a tent like shape over the body and begins to jump and scurry across the water surface attempting to fly.
 Once airborne it flies to the shoreline foliage returning during the day to drink.
 After mating has occurred the females return to the water surface to deposit their eggs by skimming across the surface.

 The sedge pupa can range from a 1/4 inch to over 1 inch in length.
 Body colour is dependent on it’s natural environment but light brown to dark greens are the norm.
 You will find the pupa emerging wherever you found the larvae in the spring, usually in 10 – 20 feet of water with a weedy bottom.
-Our preferred line is a full floater with a long leader but an intermediate sink or sink tip also works well.
-Either way keep the retrieve slow.

 Hook: Tiemco 200R size 8 – 12